 - Never try to remove a tenant yourself.

 Often, tenants will be permitted to stay at the property until their original oral agreement runs out.
-While this can be frustrating for you as the new property owner, it is fair to the tenants.
-For that reason, it is key to research and review the existing arrangements before you purchase a property, so that you do not end up in a no-lease situation.
+While this can be frustrating for you as the new property owner, it is fair to the tenant.
+For that reason, it’s key to research and review the existing arrangement before you purchase a property, so that you do not end up in a no-lease situation.

 Another type of tenant without a lease who you might be trying to evict is a squatter.
-A squatter may be someone you previously rented your property to, and they then stayed after their rental contract ended.
+A squatter may be someone you previously rented your property to and they then stayed beyond the end of their rental contract.
 Or, they may be someone who moved onto your property without permission.

 Evicting squatters is very similar to evicting renters.
 Even though it might be tempting to force the people off of your property, doing so could put you at risk of legal trouble.

 To evict a squatter, you still need to give them notice that you will be filing a suit for eviction.
-Every state and area has different rules about how long before you file a suit you must give a notice to quit or a notice of eviction, so you will want to check these regulations.
+Every state and area has different rules for how long before you file a suit you must give a notice to quit or a notice of eviction, so you’ll want to check these regulations.

 Once you have given enough warning, you can file a suit for eviction.
 If the court sides with you that the squatter should be removed, you can use the court order to have them removed from your property by the authorities.

 This type of tenant is called a tenant-at-will.
 In tenancy-at-will situations, a verbal or written agreement has been made between you and a tenant.
-This sets up a month-to-month tenancy that can be terminated by either the tenant or the landlord with a 30-day notice.
+This sets up a month-to-month tenancy that can be terminated by either the landlord or the tenant with a 30-day notice.

 Doing an eviction without a lease requires that you give the appropriate notice for your state.
-While we are using 30 days as the standard since this is the case in many states, some states or localities might default to a different notice period for tenancy-at-will situations.
-Be sure to double-check your local requirements.
+While we’re using 30 days as the standard since this is the case in many states, some states or localities might default to a different notice period for tenancy-at-will situations.
+Be sure to double check your local requirements.

-To evict this type of tenant, you need to give the tenant a minimum of 30 days’ notice to leave the property.
+To evict this type of tenant, you need to give them a minimum of 30 days’ notice to leave the property.
 Because there is no long-term lease agreement, this is the extent of notice that you need to give to a tenant-at-will.

-One exception to this is during nonpayment of rent situations.
-In this case, many states allow you to only give a 14-day notice to quit to any tenant-at-will who is not paying the rent as agreed.
+One exception is during nonpayment of rent situations.
+In this case, many states allow you to give a 14-day notice to quit to any tenant-at-will who is not paying the rent as agreed.
 Since they are not meeting their part of the agreement, the process is faster.

-Another question that some accidental or less official landlords have is how to evict someone from your house without a lease.
-For example, parents that allow their adult child to live with them may, unfortunately, need to ask their child to leave, but the individual might feel like they have a right to live there.
+Another question that some landlords have is how to evict someone from your own home without a lease.
+For example, parents that allow their adult child to live with them may, unfortunately, need to ask their adult child to leave, but the child might feel they have a right to live there.

-Evicting someone in this situation can feel totally different from other situations, but the particulars are very similar.
-The individual can be considered a tenant or occupant, and the owners are considered to be the landlords.
+Evicting someone in this situation can feel totally different from other ss, but the particulars are very similar.
+The adult child or other individual can be considered a tenant or occupant, and the owners are considered to be the landlords.
 Then, the owners will need to send out a notice to quit and follow the proper eviction proceedings if the individual does not comply.

 What exactly is a notice to quit, and how do you put one together?

-If a tenant overstays their lease period, the lease end is usually enough to be considered a notice to quit, but it may be beneficial to give another notice to quit.
+If a tenant overstays their lease period, the lease end is usually enough to be considered a notice to quit, but it may be beneficial to give a formal notice to quit as well.